open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 bucket indices that overflow or underflow this representation.
 Consumers that reject such data SHOULD warn the user through error logging that out-of-range data was received.

+#### ExponentialHistogram: Bucket inclusivity

+The [specification on bucket inclusivity made for explicit-boundary Histogram data](#histogram-bucket-inclusivity) applies equally to ExponentialHistogram data.

 ### Summary (Legacy)